dqrobotics/dqrobotics.github.io/docs/installation/cpp.rst

 Release PPA
 ==================

-The official support is for Ubuntu 16.04/18.04 LTS using our Stable-PPA_.
+The official support is for Ubuntu LTS (Excluding EOL_ versions) using our Stable-PPA_.

 .. code-block:: bash